keflavich/cube-line-extractor/CubeLineMomentManual.md

 **spatial_mask_limit [float]:** Multiplier for noise-based spatial masking.
 Signal less than spatial_mask_limit times RMS noise is masked.
 Example: 2

 **sample_pixel [str, optional]:** A set of (x,y) coordinates to sample from the cutout cube to create diagnostic images.
-Assumed to be in (RA,Dec) coordinates in a ds9 regions file, and must be within the cutout image area.
-If left as `None`, no diagnostic images will be made.
+Assumed to be in a ds9 regions file, and must be within the cutout image area.
+If left as `None`, no diagnostic images will be made.  *Note that the choice of the diagnostic position is very important, as it allows you to diagnose how well you have set **my_line_widths**.

 ## Masking Used in CubeLineMoment: